oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > an invalid product tree.
 > Elements in `PVRSS-invalid` should be detected by test [6.1.50](#product-version-range-rules).

-#### 6.2.50.1 Overlapping Product Version Range with vers in Contradicting Product Status Group <a id='overlapping-product-version-range-with-vers-in-contradicting-product-status-group'></a>
+#### 6.2.50.1 Overlapping Product Version Range with VERS in Contradicting Product Status Group <a id='overlapping-product-version-range-with-vers-in-contradicting-product-status-group'></a>

 For each item in `$.vulnerabilities` all `EPVRPID` in the product status groups MUST be identified.
 For each `EPVR` (as `CTPVR`), it MUST be tested that the Product IDs of all elements in `PVRSS+l-vers` that overlap with `CTPVR` are not